-LASIK is a laser vision correction procedure that treats refractive errors, such as nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (oval curvature), etc., by removing tissue beneath the surface of the cornea.
+LASIK surgery is a laser vision correction procedure that treats refractive errors, such as nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (oval curvature), etc., by removing tissue beneath the surface of the cornea.

-How is LASIK performed?
+How is LASIK Surgery Performed?

 During the LASIK procedure, a flap is created on the surface of the cornea using femtosecond laser technology.
 A computer-controlled excimer laser is then used to remove the proper amount of corneal tissue.
 In less than one minute, the excimer laser reshapes the internal layer of the cornea, or “stroma”.
 The thin flap of corneal tissue is then folded back into its original position, where it bonds after only a few minutes.

-The entire LASIK procedure usually takes about five to seven minutes per eye.
+The entire LASIK surgery usually takes about five to seven minutes per eye.
 No stitches or eye patches are required after LASIK, and the healing time is typically rapid.
-In fact, most patients are able to return to their regular daily activities the day after their LASIK procedure.
+In fact, most patients are able to return to their regular daily activities the day after their LASIK surgery.
 Also, the results of LASIK are long-lasting, so you can view the world with a clear, crisp vision for years to come!